 The Vermont Rental Property Owners Association meets in Rutland and has a mission "To organize and work for the purpose of advancing the needs and concerns of rental property owners and managers including but not limited to legislative enactments, building codes, and tenant relations.
 To be a fair and reasonable advocate voice for rental property owners in Vermont."

 Champlain Housing Trust Landlord Loans are available in Chittenden, Franklin, and Grand Isle Counties, excluding the City of Burlington, for owner-occupied buildings up to 4 units, single family rentals, duplexes, and accessory dwelling units.
 Tenant income and rent limits may apply.

-NeighborWorks of Western Vermont offers Renovation Loans to landlords in Rutland and Bennington Counties, and administers the Bennington Rental Rehab program for 1 to 4 unit rental properties located in the Town of Bennington.
+NeighborWorks of Western Vermont offers Renovation Loans to landlords of 1-4 unit rental properties (and in some cases 5+) in Addison, Bennington, and Rutland Counties, and administers the Bennington Rental Rehab program for 1 to 4 unit rental properties located in the Town of Bennington.

 Resources for Landlords in Burlington

 Technical and financial assistance for landlords in the City of Burlington is available through the Community and Economic Development Office (CEDO) Rehabilitation Program Assisting Investment Rentals (RePAIR) program.

 Vermont Department of Public Safety; Division of Fire Safety